 Featured poets: Najwan Darwish

-The Poetry Translation Centre’s World Poet Series showcases the most exciting living poets from Africa, Asia and Latin America.
-The poems in this edition have been translated by Atef Alshear working with the poet Paul Batchelor.
+The Poetry Translation Centre’s World Poet Series showcases the most exciting living poets from Africa, Asia, the Middle East and Latin America, in beautiful pocket-sized bilingual editions.

 "Embrace by Najwan Darwish continues the Poetry Translation Centre's amazing project to bring work from all over the world to the attention of English-speaking eyes and ears.
 Darwish is very much a poet for our fractured times and works hard to make work that is at once approachable but which also sings with great depth of meaning.
 As he says 'We will keep meeting and bidding farewell/like two lost waves in a vast sea’."